Nyan Cat: Website

 Christopher Torres initially criticized the website www.nyan.cat, which originally featured a similar-looking cat with the pop tart replaced by a slice of toast, and the same background music.
 The site, which uses the .cat sponsored top-level domain, was described by Torres as "plagiarized".
 Since 2012 the website has been operated by Torres, and shows the authentic version of the cat.

 Lawsuit

-In May 2013, Christopher Torres and Charles Schmidt, the creators of Nyan Cat and Keyboard Cat respectively, jointly sued 5th Cell and Warner Bros. for copyright infringement and trademark infringement over the appearance of these characters without permission in the Scribblenauts series of video games.
+In May 2013, Christopher Torres and Charles Schmidt, the creators of the Nyan Cat and Keyboard Cat memes respectively, jointly sued 5th Cell and Warner Bros. for copyright infringement and trademark infringement over the appearance of these characters without permission in the Scribblenauts series of video games.
 Torres and Schmidt have registered copyrights on their characters and have pending trademark applications on the names.
 Torres released a statement saying that he had tried to obtain compensation from 5th Cell and Warner Bros. for commercial use of the character, but was "disrespected and snubbed" multiple times.
 The suit was settled in September 2013, with Torres and Schmidt being paid for the use of the characters.